solygambas/mlops-projects/README.md

 | 37  | [Model versioning with TensorFlow Serving and Docker](37-tfs-model-versioning)   | Learn to version machine learning models using TensorFlow Serving and Docker for controlled deployments and A/B testing.                                 |
 | 38  | [Intro to CI/CD pipelines with GitHub Actions](38-github-actions)                | Explore GitHub Actions for automating ML workflows, including unit testing with pytest for code quality assurance.                                       |

+## Get Inspired

+Check out our [**collection of articles**](https://www.onbusinessplan.com/) for those beginning their MLOps journey.
+Find tips, tricks, and motivational content to keep you engaged and motivated throughout your learning process.

 ## Google Cloud Skills Boost Resources

 | Type       | Title                                                                                                                           | Description                                                                                                                                            |